rspt/x/readme.md

 :tiger:

-This is my personal list of resources, things to check when doing a project and every other stuff I want.
+This is my personal list of resources.
+It contains useful links, reminders and checklists for my daily work.

-## Contribute

-Feel free to open an issue or to submit a PR!

 ## license